 The Gambling sections of the CAP and BCAP Codes also ensure the protection of children and young people.
 The rules related to those groups are not directly within scope here.
-Dedicated guidance on their interpretation is available here.
+Dedicated guidance on their interpretation will be published later in 2018 to complement this document.

-3 Definitions
+3. Definitions